HLenz42/HLenz42.github.io/README.md

 - I have operated the 1.8m A.R.
 Cross Telescope (ARCT), 0.5m Kaylie Green Memorial Telescope (KGMT), and 0.4m Clark-Milone Telescope (CMT) to observe exoplanets, eclipsing binaries, galaxies, nebulas, super nova reminants, and more!
 - While operating telescpes I have found several bugs in there operation both softwere and mechanical related and have fixed the problems.
 - During the summer of 2024 partispated in dissasembling the KGMT in order to gain access to the camera for repair.
-- Developed Python-based data processing pipelines,to automate the reduction of photometric datasets and reduce analysis time [Variable Star Analysis Detection Pipeline](#variable-star-pipeline).
+- Developed Python-based data processing pipelines,to automate the reduction of photometric datasets and reduce analysis time [Variable Star Analysis Pipeline](#variable-star-pipeline).
 - Gathered exoplanet transit data that verified published exoplanit transit parametsrs such as planet radiuse and impact parameter using the ARCT, KGMT, and CMT [Exoplanet Observations](#exoplanet-observations).
 - Developed observing scheduals for the RAO telescopes to optimise observation time.
 - Delivered public lectures on exoplanetary science, stellar evolution, galactic structure, globular clusters, galaxy interaction, and astrophotography to audiences of 150+ participants.
 I gave thes talks to audiances of all ages from grad 4 to high school to the general public.